 - Multibit does not support dynamic transaction fees, so your transaction may fail, be too expensive, or worse, be accepted but be stuck for weeks (before being rejected) because the fee is too low.

-- Multibit does not support SegWit addresses, so you may not be able to send to a current wallet.
+- Multibit does not support SegWit addresses, so you will not be able to send to a current wallet.